 Most states require businesses with employees to purchase workers’ compensation insurance.
 Sometimes other policies are required, as well.

 Certain professionals, such as real estate agents, may be required by state law to purchase professional liability insurance.
-This policy provides protection if a client or customer sues over late business mistakes or oversights that caused financial loss.
+This policy provides protection if a client or customer sues over business mistakes or oversights that caused financial loss.
 It's also called errors and omissions insurance or E&O.